Sachagobeyn/SDMIT/README.md

 © 2017, Sacha Gobeyn (sacha.gobeyn@ugent.be or sachagobeyn@gmail.com).

 Details: Script can be run from a (I)python editor or command line.
 Designed for batch simulations

-Publication: This code is coupled to a publication, it is advised to first read the publication.

 Requirements (tested with):
   * Python 3.5.4